zigen/babel-plugin-flow-react-proptypes/README.md

 ## useStatic

 When combining it with some plugins, such as react-transform (also used by react-native in development mode), the way we normally add `propTypes` doesn't work.
-You can enable the `useStatic` option to cause us to generat code like:
+You can enable the `useStatic` option to cause us to generate code like:

 ```js
 class C extends Component<Props> {